 Another thing to keep in mind is that exercise during late-pregnancy may not be very comfortable.
 Hence, listening to your body and your doctor is now more essential than ever.
 Remember the Pregnancy-Exercise Don’ts – Don’t get overtired, Don’t continue if you feel a lack of coordination or discomfort, Don’t forget adequate fluid and rest, and Don’t forget a thorough warm up & cool down – and you should find that exercising during late-pregnancy is not only beneficial, but also quite enjoyable.

-Keep you and your baby safe during the third trimester by following our Pregnancy Exercise Do’s & Don’ts and get the okay from your doctor.
+Keep you and your baby safe during the third trimester by following our Pregnancy Exercise Guidelines and get the okay from your doctor.

 Diastasis Recti An abdominal separation, otherwise known as diastasis recti, occurs in about 1/3-2/3 of pregnancies.
 Usually this condition occurs later in pregnancy as your baby grows, or if you are carrying multiples.
 It’s important you don’t do traditional core exercises during pregnancy.

-Back Pain 50-60% of pregnant women will experience low back pain in pregnant women is due to lumbar lordosis, otherwise known as swayback.
+Back Pain 50-60% of pregnant women will experience low back pain due to the growing belly.
+Many pregnant women have lumbar lordosis, otherwise known as swayback.
 As you move into the 2nd and 3rd trimesters, strength training for the abdominals and back is important – all research recommends it!
 Stretching is equally as important for your body’s mobility.